JJApplication/CookBook/content/_index.md

 [Renj.io](http://renj.io) is my personal website.
 See my blog at [blog.renj.io](https://blog.renj.io).

-I also make some cool things at [Mgek Works](http://mgek.cc)
+I also write some cool things at [Mgek Works](http://mgek.cc)
 {{< /columns >}}

 ## Thanks to Hugo

-This CookBook is build with Hugo, and using the theme [Book](https://themes.gohugo.io/themes/hugo-book/).
+This CookBook is built with Hugo, and use the theme [Book](https://themes.gohugo.io/themes/hugo-book/).

 {{< hint info >}}
 ###  CookBook is a part of **Service Renj.io**
-`Dirichlet Service` is a light microservice group that serve CookBook and many other my projects.
+`Dirichlet Service` is a light microservice group that serves CookBook and many other my projects.

 You can follow me on [Github](https://github.com/landers1037).
 {{< /hint >}}